-2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2022 edition
+2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2024 edition 3 Employment and turnover are only referring to biofuels in transport.

 CURRENT RENEWABLE ENERGY POLICY

 RES-E

 Poland has a range of measures in place to support renewable electricity (RES-E) generation, the main ones being a tendering (= auctioning) system for feed-in tariff or feed-in premium support for different project sizes and baskets of technologies, a green certificate scheme, as well as dedicated support instruments for small and medium-scale RES-E installations, including those intended for self-consumption.
 Electricity consumers contribute by paying an add-on fee calculated each year based on the cost of the Polish support instruments.